-- Medically fit, i.e. no significant health problems. - Physically fit i.e. able to work in remote locations and extreme weather conditions without undue risk to self or others. - Ability to work in New Zealand.
+- Medically fit, i.e. no significant health problems. - Physically fit i.e. able to work in remote locations and extreme weather conditions without undue risk to self or others. - Having a valid passport and maintaining a current driver's license.

+• Ability to work in New Zealand.

-Key relationships and stakeholders
+Key relationships